You are currently viewing Sunday 24th May 2026 at 11am – “Elizabethan” Commemoration

 Join us this Whit Sunday as we resurrect an ancient tradition commemorating Princess Elizabeth’s visit in May 1554 to give thanks for the bellringers of our parish.

 We have decided to resurrect the tradition this year on Whit Sunday – 24th May at 11am at St Olave Hart Street.
-Following our service of Holy Communion, which will include a baptism, our bellringers – the University of London Society of Change Ringers – will ring a special quarterpeal in honour of Elizabeth’s visit, including ‘Queens’ and ‘Fire’ ringing.
+Following our service of Holy Communion, which will include a baptism, our bellringers – the University of London Society of Change Ringers – will ring a special quarterpeal in honour of Elizabeth’s visit, including ‘Queens’ changes and ‘Firing’.
 We will enjoy the sound of the bells from the churchyard where pork and pease will be served in honour of Princess Elizabeth’s visit.

 The service and ringing is free to attend.
 Please register if you wish to attend to help us with catering.
 Donations towards the cost of catering are welcome.